What are we learning from community input? Read our summary!

-Salt Lake City and its partners are studying options for a mobility hub in the North Temple area.
+Salt Lake City and its partners, including UTA, are studying options to construct a new mobility hub building in the North Temple area starting in 2024.

 Mobility hubs are places where different travel options – walking, biking, transit, and shared mobility (like a bike share or scooter share) – come together.